 EMT Classes in the Boulder Area

-There are three community colleges within 35 minutes of downtown Boulder that offer EMT classes.
+There are two community colleges within 35 minutes of downtown Boulder that offer EMT classes.
 All these programs meet state training standards.
 In addition to profiling these schools, this article contains a table of pertinent information about them, such as costs and size.
 This information can help individuals make a sound decision about their training.
 Listed at the end of the article are a few other nearby schools that offer EMT training classes.

 - Red Rocks Community College (RRCC) has basic and advanced certificate programs for EMTs and paramedics.
 Red Rocks is around 27 miles from the Boulder city center